heiner/heiner.github.com/_drafts/hankel-operators.md

 ## More?

-These kind of explicit integral expressions are somewhat unusual in research mathematics.
+These kinds of explicit integral expressions are somewhat unusual in research mathematics.
 In fact, some follow-up work by other mathematicians lightly criticized our approach as "curious".